 Aerial baiting requirements

 Aerial baiting on your property must be approved by the Local Land Service.
-For more details, see section 8 in the schedule of the Pesticide Control (1080 Bait Products) Order 2017 (PDF 667KB) for the pest you are targeting.
+For more details, see the Aerial Baiting conditions in the relevant schedule of the Pesticide Control (1080 Bait Products) Order 2017 (PDF 667KB) for the pest you are targeting.

 Distance restrictions for aerial baiting are usually different from those for ground baiting.

 Distance restrictions for 1080 baits

 You must lay 1080 baits any closer than the distance specified in the 1080 PCO for a property boundary, habitation, waterway and public roads.
 These distances are set out in section 4 of each schedule.

 If you are part of a group baiting program, check section 4 in the relevant schedule for details about exemptions or lesser distances that apply for